changm/BackoutBot/README.md

 Modify config.txt to point to the location of your gecko / gaia directory

 ## Running
 Easy thing to do is just do ./run.sh.
 This will move your gaia directory one commit forward.
+It will run FOREVER.
+So if you execute this, run it in the background or in a screen.

 If you need to run one commit again, you can run python main.py